contiki-ng/contiki-ng/examples/Assignment2/Task1/README.md

-# Assignment 2 Report

-## Task 1: Finding the clock resolution for rtimer and etimer
+### Task 1: Finding the clock resolution for rtimer and etimer

 - etimer-buzzer
   - Value of `CLOCK_SECOND`: 128